 Hog Island is a barrier island off the coast of Virginia.
-Historically, small populations of people and livestock have inhabited Hog Island for hundreds of years.
+Small populations of people and livestock have inhabited Hog Island for hundreds of years.
 In the 1700’s, a flock of sheep was established on the island using locally available sheep of British origin.
 The sheep of Hog Island evolved in response to the island’s natural selection for hardiness, foraging ability, and reproductive efficiency.
 Some introduction of outside blood occurred, but the isolation and natural selection of the habitat has shaped the population into a distinct breed.
 The sheep numbered in the hundreds on the island at their peak in the early 20th century.

 Following their stay at the University, the remnant flock found a new home at George Washington’s Birthplace National Monument.
-While private breeders hold some flocks, many Hog Island sheep remain part of the heritage landscapes of living history museums, including Plymouth Plantation, the Museum of American Frontier Culture, Mount Vernon Estate and Gardens, George Mason’s Gunston Hall, George Washington’s Birthplace, and the National Colonial Farm.
-This is quite fitting considering they descend from and resemble historic sheep that existed in the New World during and after the colonial period.
+Although private breeders maintain some flocks, most Hog Island sheep remain part of the livestock collections at living history museums, including Plymouth Plantation, the Museum of American Frontier Culture, Mount Vernon Estate and Gardens, George Mason’s Gunston Hall, George Washington’s Birthplace, and the National Colonial Farm.
+Hog Island sheep are a fitting choice as Hog Island sheep resemble and descend from sheep that existed in the New World during and after the colonial period.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.